 - Is the staff generating an appropriate CPSQL?

 - Are you converting SQLs to Opportunities at an appropriate rate?

 Bottom of the Funnel:

 - Are deals effectively moving through the funnel to close?

 - Are you closing at a rate of 20% or better?

 - Do you have an acceptable Customer Acquisition Cost (CAC)?

 In a utopian scenario, an organization’s sales and marketing programs would be constantly evolving and optimizing.
 Similar to how a pharmaceutical company invests heavily in research & development, marketing and sales teams should be constantly investing in R&D, testing, and experimenting to deliver the greatest return on deployed capital you can.
 Unfortunately, for many executives and owners, “fire fighting” other aspects of the business often begets sales and marketing focus, and this can cause customer acquisition programs to become stagnant, innovation to slow, and results suffer.

-If you think your sales and marketing program needs a thorough evaluation and course adjustment, please click below to request a consultation.
+If you think your sales and marketing program needs a thorough evaluation and course adjustment, please request a consultation.